-A transformer oil moisture tester is indispensable in electrical labs and organizations that operate transformers or deal with their maintenance.
+A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 Ways of moisture ingress into the transformer

-Moisture can be absorbed by the winding and by oils from the air due to the system sealing failure.
+Moisture can be absorbed by the windings and by oils from the air due to the system sealing failure.
 Furthermore, the mechanical parts such as bushings, caps, radiator flanges, manometer, or pressure relief devices may begin to leak as they age.
-If the moisture level in the oil is high, it also affects the paper insulation.
+If the level of moisture in oil is high, it also affects the paper insulation.

 Using the wet equipment, regardless of the model, causes a lot of problems.
-Let’s consider in greater detail the danger of moisture in transformers and how to prevent its occurrence.
+Let’s discuss in greater detail the danger of moisture in transformers and how to prevent its occurrence.

 Probable adverse effect of moisture on a transformer